Skip to main content

 What Is the Role of Testosterone in This Equation?

 The inclusion of testosterone in female hormonal optimization is aimed at restoring energy, cognitive function, muscle mass, and libido.
-Its relationship with is complex and highly dose-dependent.
+Its relationship with cardiovascular health is complex and highly dose-dependent.
 Research indicates that very high, supraphysiologic doses of testosterone in women can negatively impact insulin sensitivity and lipid profiles, potentially increasing the long-term risk of atherosclerosis.

 However, maintaining a physiologic level of testosterone, and more importantly, a healthy ratio of testosterone to estradiol, appears to be beneficial.
 Some studies have linked low testosterone levels in older women to an increased risk of cardiac events, challenging older beliefs.
 A carefully managed protocol uses low-dose testosterone to restore balance.